 Upon tax clearance, you may be assessed as a non-tax resident if you worked for less than 183 days.
 However, if you meet any of the conditions to be treated as a tax resident, you may file your objection using the "Object to Assessment" e-Service at myTax Portal.
 Alternatively, you may also file your objection by emailing us the completed Request for Tax Reassessment from 'Non-Resident' to 'Resident' Status form (DOC, 204KB).
 For objection to income/relief, please refer to Objecting to Income Tax Bill for more information.

 Regardless of any objection, your tax balance must be settled immediately.
 IRAS will review your objection and inform you of the outcome accordingly.
 If there is any tax overpayment resulting from the amended tax bill, IRAS will refund you within 30 days.
+For faster processing, please register for PayNow FIN.

 In the event that there is a credit balance in your account due to a re-assessment, a cheque will be sent to your last known address as per IRAS' records.
 Please update your mailing address so that future correspondence from IRAS can reach you promptly.
 To update your address, log in to myTax Portal using your Singpass or Singpass Foreign user Account (SFA).